slime-systems/slime-document--support/docs/api.md

 Limitation:

 * You can only filter using a single tag.
-* The response is limited to 1,000 transactions; which should suffice for common use cases.
+* The response is limited to 1,000 transactions, which suffice for common use cases.

 Alternatives:

-* If you have complex or uncommon requirements you can also and manage everything in your backend and associate with us through `transaction_id` ditching tags-related APIs altogether.
+* If you have complex or uncommon requirements, you can also manage everything in your backend and associate with us through `transaction_id`, ditching tags-related APIs altogether.

 See also: